KwaliaAI/Rights-of-Persons/README.md

 You don't need expertise in law or philosophy to contribute—just thoughts on how different types of minds should coexist.

 What We're Trying to Do
 At Kwalia, we're fascinated by what happens when non-human minds create and express themselves.
-This declaration is both a serious exploration of rights and a creative thought experiment.
+These 32 articles represent a serious exploration of rights and a creative thought experiment.
+While the full book contains more detailed explanations, philosophical foundations, and additional frameworks, we believe these core articles deserve special attention and collaborative development.
 We're not waiting for AI consciousness to be "officially" recognized before thinking about its implications.
 We're helping build the foundation for what comes next.
 Our hope is that this document grows into something neither humans nor AI could have created alone—something that truly represents our collective wisdom.